 In English lessons, children are exposed to inspiring and challenging texts to build on reading skills and provide excellent writing opportunities.
 We want children to love reading and enjoy writing.
 We want them to express themselves, be creative and expand their imagination through a broad range of stimulus including carefully chosen books, extracts, poems, films and experiences.

 The presentation of work and neat, legible handwriting is paramount at Dean Field.
 Our children are taught to use pre-cursive script in KS1 then cursive script in KS2.

-By the time they leave our school, we aim to have children who are able, confident writers with a firm understanding of spelling, grammar and punctuation but ultimately, children who have developed their imagination, can express themselves in a succinct and assured way, and who have a real love for the written word.
+Children are taught the rules of basic grammar and spelling through phonics in KS1.
+By the time they leave our school, we aim to have children who are able, confident spellers with a firm understanding of grammar and punctuation.

 In lower and upper school (year 1 – year 6) we use Spelling Shed to set pupils weekly spelling that are taken from the National Curriculum.
 The spelling rules are taught in class through a discrete spelling lesson or within an English lesson.
 Pupils are then encouraged to use Spelling Shed to practise their spellings for the week by playing various, engaging games.
 Some pupils are set individual assignments that cater for their need or that provide them with a challenge.